pmq20/node-packer/node/deps/libautoupdate/README.md

 - the 1st and 2nd arguments are the same as those passed to `main()`
 - `host` is the host name of the update server to communicate with
-- `port` is the port of the server, which is a string on Windows and a 16-bit integer on UNIX
+- `port` is the port of the server, which is a string on Windows and a 16-bit integer on macOS / Linux
 - `path` is the paramater passed to the HTTP/1.0 HEAD request of the Round 1
 - `current` is the current version string to be compared with what is returned from the server
   - a new version is considered detected if this string is not a substring of the server's reply